Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 GH-axis support

-Start: tesamorelin for visceral fat or lean-mass support; ipamorelin for cleaner pulse support.
+Anchor: tesamorelin for visceral fat or lean-mass support; ipamorelin for cleaner pulse support.

-Add only if: IGF-1 monitoring, glucose context, and growth-factor risks are acceptable.
+Layer when: IGF-1 monitoring, glucose context, and growth-factor risks are acceptable.

 Full guide: GH Secretagogue Comparison